McMadRedDad/WaterAnalyzer/python/protocol/protocol_2.1.1.md

 If the request passed body validation, it proceeds to the second layer of error checking related to the JSON part of this protocol.

+# Command execution requests
 ## Supported commands

 1. PING             - check connection and get a "PONG" piece of data
 2. SHUTDOWN         - turn the server off
 3. import_gtiff     - load a GeoTiff file to the server and cache it
-4. export_gtiff - save a GeoTiff file on the client's machine
-5. calc_preview - request an image preview.
-Upon recieving a successful response, the client sends an HTTP/2 GET request for the actual image
+4. calc_preview     - request the server to calculate an image preview from cached GeoTiffs
-6. calc_index - create a spectral index and cache it
+5. calc_index       - create a spectral index and cache it

 ## Message structure